LikeStrangersDo/Gongda_Python_summary/README.md

 4. Handling NetCDF files
 5. Other Python usages in research
 6. More advanced Python knowledge

-## Suggestions for beginners
-After knowing some basics, jump to Numpy and Pandas directly.
-Then you will be able to use Python in your research very soon!
-Ignore anything irrelevant, see suggestions from [Jiawei Zhuang (author of GEOS-Chem Python)](https://github.com/geoschem/GEOSChem-python-tutorial#how-to-learn-python).
-You can use [Python IDEs](https://en.wikipedia.org/wiki/Integrated_development_environment) to help you edit and manage your codes: [PyCharm](https://www.jetbrains.com/pycharm/), [Spyder](https://www.spyder-ide.org/),[Jupyter Notebook](https://jupyter.org/), [JupyterLab](https://jupyter.org/), and many others.
-You can also go on without any of them.

 ## Tutorials
 My notes here are more like cheatsheets for you to quickly find references or exsiting solutions to some problems in handling surface data, satellite observations, and GEOS-Chem model outputs.
 Besides these, I recommend the tutorials below, you may find them more helpful than my notes as they display the codes and results together.
 For a GEOS-Chem user, I particularly recommend the GEOS-Chem Python tutorial by Jiawei Zhuang.
 It uses examples from everyday GEOS-Chem analysis, and gets you working with Python immediately.